Namco: Expansion into other markets (1989–1994)

-The company continued expanding its operations overseas, such as the acquisition of the Aladdin's Castle chain from Bally Manufacturing.
+The company continued expanding its operations overseas, such as the acquisition of Bally's Aladdin's Castle, Inc., the owners of the Aladdin's Castle chain of mall arcades.
 In December, Namco acquired Nikkatsu, Japan's oldest-surviving film studio that at the time was undergoing bankruptcy procedures.
 The purchase allowed Nikkatsu to utilize Namco's computer graphics hardware for its films, while Namco was able to gain a foothold in the Japanese film industry.